-Sean Kenny enters his third season as an assistant coach for the University of Michigan baseball program.
+Sean Kenny completed his third season as an assistant coach for the University of Michigan baseball program.
 Kenny is serving as the Wolverines' pitching coach.

 The U-M pitching staff led the Big Ten with 440 strikeouts and 24 pickoffs in 2014, while the team ERA of 3.21 was third in the league.
 Kenny guided freshman Brett Adcock to Big Ten All-Freshman team and Louisville Slugger Freshman All-America honors.